rehive/docs-portal/content/extensions/stellar/usage.md

 The <strong>Mainnet Swagger specification</strong> can be found <a href="https://stellar-testnet.services.rehive.io/swagger">here</a>
 </aside>

 The Stellar extension API is organized around the same RESTful principles as the Rehive platform.
-Many of the rules found in the patform are applicable to the Reward extension.
+Many of the rules found in the patform are applicable to the Stellar extension.
 This is  specifically true of authorization, errors, filters, and pagination.

-Similar to the platform the Reward extension is divided into two sections:
+Similar to the platform the Stellar extension is divided into two sections:

 1. admin : admin endpoints are prefixed with `admin`
 2. user : user endpoints are prefixed with `user`